2020 Tarlac shooting: Politics

 Lawmakers from both the Senate and the House of Representatives condemned the killing of mother-and-son.
 House Speaker Lord Allan Velasco expressed sympathy to the victims and said that Nuezca must be punished.
 Senator Franklin Drilon stated that the suspect should "spend Christmas and a lifetime in jail" and called the incident "pure evil."
 Senator Leila de Lima was angered over the incident, calling it "appalling and shocking" while adding Duterte's name in her statement.
-Senator Francis Pangilinan said the incident was "infuriating".
+Senator Kiko Pangilinan said the incident was "infuriating".
 Other senators condemned the incident, including Risa Hontiveros, Nancy Binay and Joel Villanueva.
 Senator Panfilo Lacson, who is a former Philippine National Police (PNP) chief, condemned the shooting and called the police to hold Nuezca responsible.
 The police called the incident an "isolated case."
 On the other hand, Senators Ronald dela Rosa, also a former PNP chief, Bong Revilla, and Manny Pacquiao considered the "reinstitution of the death penalty."
 Dela Rosa also expressed belief that Nuezca is a "drug addict" because of the latter's refusal to do the drug testing.
 Meanwhile, ACT Teachers Representative France Castro and GABRIELA Representative Arlene Brosas directly blamed Duterte for the crime, citing human rights violations committed under Duterte administration.
 Senators Joel Villanueva, Sonny Angara, Nancy Binay, Grace Poe, Migz Zubiri and Sherwin Gatchalian filed Senate Resolution No. 600 that probes into the recent killings in the country under Duterte's administration.
 Vice President Leni Robredo slammed the culture of impunity following the shooting.